Sunset and clouds over downtown Orlando skyline with fountain at Lake Eola Park, Orlando, Florida, United States

 Why Visit Orlando?

-Orlando reigns as the world's theme park capital where Walt Disney World's resort property sprawls over nearly twice the area of Manhattan, Universal's Wizarding World of Harry Potter casts spells over Butterbeer-sipping muggles, and 75+ million annual visitors fuel Florida's ultimate family vacation destination built on swampland fantasy.
-Central Florida's hub (310,000 in Orlando, 2.7 million metro) exists almost entirely for tourism—theme parks, resorts, dinner shows, outlet malls, and attractions sprawl across suburban sprawl where rental cars navigate I-4 traffic between Magic Kingdom's Cinderella Castle and Universal's Hogwarts replica.
-Disney World dominates: Magic Kingdom for classic Disney magic, EPCOT's World Showcase and futuristic rides, Hollywood Studios' Star Wars Galaxy's Edge, and Animal Kingdom's Avatar Pandora, requiring 4+ days to experience properly (from about $119+ per day, more on peak dates).
+Orlando reigns as the undisputed world theme park capital where Walt Disney World's massive resort property sprawls across an area nearly twice the size of Manhattan, Universal's immersive Wizarding World of Harry Potter casts genuine spells over Butterbeer-sipping muggles, and 75+ million annual visitors fuel Central Florida's ultimate family vacation destination built improbably on reclaimed swampland fantasy.
+This sprawling Central Florida hub (pop. approximately 335,000 city, 2.9 million metro) exists almost entirely for tourism infrastructure—theme parks, family resorts, dinner theater shows, outlet malls, and countless attractions sprawl across endless suburban development where essential rental cars navigate notorious I-4 Interstate traffic jams between Magic Kingdom's iconic Cinderella Castle and Universal's impressively detailed Hogwarts School replica.

 What to Do